1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 SPF (Sender Policy Framework)

-SPF (click here to configure) allows a domain name owner to specify which servers are authorized to send emails on behalf of this domain.
-This helps reduce the risk of spam and phishing since the recipient's mail server can verify if the sender is authorized by checking the sender domain's DNS records.
+SPF (click here to configure) allows the owner of a domain name to specify which servers are authorized to send emails on behalf of that domain.
+This helps reduce the risk of spam and phishing, as the recipient's mail server can verify if the sender is authorized by consulting the sender domain's DNS records.

-Under these conditions and if a problem is detected, you will find a Fix button that will allow you to update your SPF automatically.
+Under these conditions and in case of a detected problem, you will find a Correct button that will allow you to automatically update your SPF.

-If fixing one or more of the mentioned issues is not possible, it means it must be done on the configuration set up by the owner or technician of the sender's domain name.
+If correcting one of the mentioned issues is not possible, it must be done on the configuration set up by the owner or technician of the sender's domain name.

-If your domain name points to Wix or another provider, the SPF must be configured with that provider.
+If your domain name points to Wix or another provider, the SPF mustbe configured with the provider in question.

 DKIM (Domain Keys Identified Mail)

-DKIM (click here to configure) is a protocol that allows signing emails when they are sent.
+DKIM (click here to configure) is a protocol that allows you to sign emails when sending them.

-When your domain name (or its DNS zone) is managed elsewhere, you will find in this section Global Security > DKIM the DKIM record to add to the DNS zone.
+When your domain name (or its DNS zone) is managed elsewhere, you will find in this section Global Security > DKIM the DKIM record to add in the DNS zone.

 DMARC (Domain-based Message Authentication, Reporting, and Conformance)

-DMARC (click here to configure) allows you to indicate to other mail servers (the mail providers of contacts to whom you send an email) the policy to follow when receiving a "suspicious" email (unauthenticated, for example) from your mail server (hosted by Infomaniak).
-Additionally, you can be notified of the "incident" through a summary message (called "DMARC report") providing information about recent mail activity linked to the domain name.
+DMARC (click here to configure) allows you to indicate to other mail servers (the email providers of the contacts to whom you send an email) the policy to follow in case of receipt of a "suspicious" email (unauthenticated, for example) from your mail server (hosted by Infomaniak).
+In addition, you can be notified of the "incident" by a summary message (called a "DMARC report") providing information on recent activity of your email related to the domain name.

-DMARC requires valid SPF and DKIM.
-An assistant helps you configure DMARC according to Infomaniak recommendations in simple mode or entirely as you wish in expert mode (allows you to enter the record of your choice).
-The corresponding necessary entries (TXT type) will then be automatically applied in the DNS zone of the concerned domain name (if administratively possible - domain managed in the same organization, for example).
+DMARC requires a valid SPF and DKIM.
+A wizard allows you to configure DMARC according to Infomaniak's recommendations in simple mode or entirely at your discretion in expert mode (allows you to enter the record of your choice).
+The corresponding necessary entries (type TXT) will then be automatically applied in the DNS zone of the domain concerned (if administratively possible - domain managed in the same organization, for example).

-Check out this other guide if you are looking for information about the fourth point on the Global Security page.
+Refer to this other guide if you are looking for information on the fourth point of the Global Security page.